Or and Every

 Accumulating errors with Or

-Another difference between Or
+Another difference between Or and Either is that Or enables

-you to accumulate errors if the Bad
+you to accumulate errors if the Bad type is an Every.

-in that it contains ordered elements, but
+An Every is similar to a Seq in that it contains ordered elements, but

-either a One
+either a One,

-which contains one and only one element, or a Many
+which contains one and only one element, or a Many, which contains two or

 more elements.

-, or one of its subtypes,
+Note: an Or whose Bad type is an Every, or one of its subtypes,

-is called an “accumulating Or
+is called an “accumulating Or.”

 To rewrite the previous example so that errors can be accumulated, you need first to return an Every

-type.
-Here's how you'd change the parseName
+as the Bad type.
+Here's how you'd change the parseName method:

 def parseName(input: String): String Or One[ErrorMessage] = {